 Tehri Dam is a precious gem located in the north Indian state of Uttarakhand.
 Uninhibited by too many tourists, this place is a perfect getaway for people seeking quality vacationing time up in the hills.

 Tehri is a destination packed with something for every type of explorer.
-A scenic lake for the traveler seeking solace in the lap of the hills to a myriad of heart-numbing adventure sports for the daring wanderer to holy temples for the religious treveler to a mind-boggling dam for the one who has an eye for man-made marvel.
+A scenic lake for the traveller seeking solace in the lap of the hills a myriad of heart-numbing adventure sports for the daring wanderer to holy temples for the religious traveller to a mind-boggling dam for the one who has an eye for man-made marvel.

 Tehri Dam: An Overview

 |How to reach Tehri?|